 The Chester County Christian Chorale was founded in 1976 by Clair Leaman.
 Its mission… to provide opportunities for singers to perform major sacred choral works with professional orchestra and soloists.

 During its first years of existence, the Chorale performed Handel’s Messiah, Haydn’s Creation, Bach’s St. Matthew Passion, Mendelssohn’s St. Paul, Vivaldi’s Gloria and other sacred choral works.

 From 1980-1983, the Chorale was conducted by the late Phil deVries, and from 1983-85, Greg Goida.
 Then for a few years, the Chorale ceased operations when no conductor could be found to continue the efforts.

-In 1987, Tom Martin, a former choir member contacted Mr. Leaman, suggesting that chorale members be invited to come together on a Sunday afternoon (without rehearsal) to just sing through the choruses of Handel’s Messiah.
-With about 20 signers in attendance and with a piano accompaniment, the Messiah Sing-a-longs were born.
+In 1987, Tom Martin, a former choir member, suggested that chorale members be invited to come together on a Sunday afternoon (without rehearsal) to sing through the choruses of Handel’s Messiah.
+With about 20 singers in attendance and piano accompaniment, the Messiah Sing-a-longs were born.

 The following year, a string quartet and harpsichord were hired to participate.
 The event was publicized, inviting singers other than those who had previously participated in the Chorale and an audience was encouraged to come and just listen.
 The second Sing-a-long was held at Hephzibah Baptist Church in Coatesville, PA, where participation grew in both the choir and the audience.
 By the third year, funding was secured from several private foundations.
 This enabled the hiring of a 17 piece orchestra and professional soloists.
 These (also without rehearsal) would complement the unrehearsed choir.

 In the 1990’s, the December Sing-a-long was moved to its present location at Upper Octorara Presbyterian Church near Parkesburg, PA.